Cement Mixer Tips Off Paramus Highway

 A cement mixer tipped on the eastbound Route 4 ramp to northbound Route 17 in Paramus, tying up traffic Monday afternoon.

-The Paramus Volunteer Ambulance Corps took the driver to the hospital with injuries that didn't appear life-threatening following the crash shortly after 1 p.m.
+The Paramus Volunteer Ambulance Corps took the driver to the hospital with injuries that didn't appear life-threatening after the Tanis Concrete of Fair Lawn truck crashed shortly after 1 p.m.

-Borough police and firefighters, as well as an ambulance from Englewood Hospital and Medical Center, also responded.
-A Bergen County Hazardous Materials Unit was en route.
+Borough police and firefighters, as well as an ambulance from Englewood Hospital and Medical Center, also responded, along with a Bergen County Hazardous Materials Unit.

 Boyd A. Loving took the photo and contributed to this story.